jasonbodman/FSND_Section1_Project/README.md

 Open your appropriate text-based interface for your operating system (Command prompt for Windows and Terminal for Mac).

-Navigate to the location of the downloaded files using cd .../.../
+Navigate to the location of the downloaded files using the command `cd .../.../` and replacing `.../.../` with the file path to the package in the local working directory.

 Run the code by typing the following command:
 `python hp_series.py`